-Our school operates a smoke free site and takes the matter of illegal drugs very seriously as part of our Healthy School programme.
+Our school operates a smoke free site and takes the matter of illegal drugs very seriously.
 We are aware of the increasing problem of drug misuse throughout the country and within our community.
 Our school will play a full part in contributing to efforts across our community to reduce drug misuse.
 To this end, we are committed to working with our parents.
-We will ensure parents are informed about their children's drug education, the school rules in relation to drugs and have the opportunity to be consulted about the school's policy and teaching programme.
+We will ensure parents are informed about their children's drug education and the school rules in relation to drugs.